 Pollinator-mediated selection is the major paradigm dominating the theory of floral evolution.
 It has been proposed as the major force directing floral trait evolution, from flower colour to phenology and floral shape.
 But some recent studies have raised questions about the relative importance of pollinators as selective agents on floral traits.
 Herbivores and abiotic stresses may counterbalance and mask pollinator-mediated selection.
 In addition, a plant breeding system can affect pollinator attraction and impact floral evolution.
 These processes can all be influenced by anthropogenic changes such as habitat loss and global warming.
 Finally, the genetic architecture of floral traits may constrain floral evolution and despite the major impact of floral shape on plant reproductive success, the quantitative exploration of floral shape, its evolution and diversity, and its molecular basis have received little attention.
 In this symposium, we intend to broaden the scope of pollination ecology in order to enhance our ability to detect the evolutionary consequences of plant-pollinator interactions.
 We propose to bring together new and exciting studies that shed light on evolutionary processes that shape flowers and reproductive organs in plants.
 Emphasis will be given to factors beyond pollination and factors that interact with pollination, from co-acting selective agents to the genetic basis of floral traits.
 The proposed symposium will emphasize the multifaceted process of natural selection and reexamine established paradigms in the light of new findings.

-Invited speaker: Nina Sletvold “Abiotic factors, biotic context (antagonists, community) and pollinator-mediated selection”
+Invited speaker: Nina Sletvold “The context-dependence of pollinator-mediated selection”

 S71.
 Human evolutionary biology